top of page

 - Zach Arem, Alumnus

-July 2025 Feature -
+July 2025 -

 Pathfinder 1917: Tom Thomson Disappearance

-By this time, the park railway saw trains on the average of one every 20 minutes, as troops were moved from the prairie east, along with grain and timber, and the summer's tourists coming to Algonquin to stay at the early lodges and cabins, some converted from logging company buildings.
+The First World War raged on in Europe, with Allied and German forces stalemated in gruesome trench warfare.
+At home in Canada (America had just organized to enter the war in June) food and fuel shortages, and the loss of a generation of young men to the war, affected every aspect of life.
+By this time, the Park railway saw trains on the average of one every 20 minutes, as troops were moved from the prairie east, along with grain and timber.
+The summer's tourists still came to Algonquin to stay at the early lodges and cabins, many converted from logging company buildings.

 The life of Canada's most celebrated painter was over, but the intrigue was just beginning.

-noonway sladds
+sladds

 Thomson_edited.jpg